Natural Resources Conservation Service and Commodity Credit Corporation, United States Department of Agriculture.

 (3) Supports a prevalence of such vegetation under normal circumstances.

-Wetland functions and values means the hydrological and biological characteristics of wetlands and the socioeconomic value placed upon these characteristics, including:
+Wetland functions and values means the hydrological and biological Start Printed Page 2331characteristics of wetlands and the socioeconomic value placed upon these characteristics, including:

 (1) Habitat for migratory birds and other wildlife, in particular at risk species;